m-kno/mimic3/readme.md

 ## Tools and Technologies used
 Database Management with SQL: PostgreSQL / DBeaver
-Analysis with Python: Pandas / NumPy / scikit-learn / Matplotlib / Seaborn / sklearn
+Analysis with Python: Pandas / NumPy / scikit-learn / Matplotlib / Seaborn

 ## ML models used
 The models were applied and compared for *F0.5-score*